Archibald Butt: Military awards

-In fiction
+In media

-Butt appears and plays a significant role in Jack Finney's time travel novel, From Time to Time.
+A fictional version of Butt plays a significant role in Jack Finney's time travel novel, From Time to Time.
 In this novel, Butt is sent to Europe by President Taft and former President Roosevelt in an effort to stave off World War I. In Europe, he apparently gets the necessary assurances to make a European war impossible.
 However, even when informed of the ship's approaching sinking by the time traveling protagonist, he refuses to save himself and his mission when women and children will perish.
 His mission fails with his death.

 James Walker's 1998 novel, Murder on the Titanic, includes Butt as a minor character.

 Michael Bockman's 2012 novel, The Titanic Plan, features Archibald Butt as the major character in a historical-based novel involving leading industrialists and banking magnates of the day, and their plan to establish an illegal national commerce monopoly that would yield massive power and political influence to a few super-wealthy men.

 Butt appears in the 2014 novel The Great Abraham Lincoln Pocket Watch Conspiracy by Jacopo della Quercia, where he is depicted as President Taft's closest friend and companion aboard a fictitious presidential dirigible "Airship One", which Butt pilots.
 The book uses period newspaper articles to report Butt's promotion from captain to major and even makes use of his letters to his sister Clara.
 Butt plays a major role in the story.
 His death is depicted as a climactic showdown between the United States and King Leopold II of Belgium aboard the Titanic.

 In the 2021 time travel-themed novel A Quarter Past: Dancing With Disaster, Butt is explored as a major character, based on his writings and letters.